Sutirtho9/Metacrafters_EthProof/README.md

 sutirthochakravorty@gmail.com

 # License
 This project is licensed under the MIT License.
-See the LICENSE.md file. file for details.
+See the LICENSE.md file for details.